 and the member mentioned in paragraph (b) may also be one of the members mentioned in paragraph (a).

-(5) The majority of members of the Senate must be persons who are not members of the staff or students of the University.
+(5) At least 4 members of the Senate must be graduates of the University.

 [Section 8 inserted by No. 8 of 2005 s.
-52.]
+52; amended by No. 32 of 2016 s.
+135.]

+9A.
+Nominations Committee

+(1) The Senate must establish and maintain a committee of the Senate called the Nominations Committee.

+(2) The Nominations Committee is to consist of not more than 6 members of the Senate appointed by the Senate.

+(3) The following members are not eligible to be appointed to the Nominations Committee —

+(a) the Vice-Chancellor;

+(b) the member referred to in section 8(1)(b);

+(c) the member referred to in section 8(1)(c);

+(d) the members referred to in section 8(1)(g);

+(e) the members referred to in section 8(1)(h);

+(f) the Chair of the Academic Board of the University.

+(4) The functions of the Nominations Committee are —

+(a) to maintain lists of persons who are eligible and willing to be appointed to any vacancy or casual vacancy in the office of any member of the Senate who is appointed by the Governor or the Senate;

+(b) to recommend to the Minister suitable candidates for appointment to a vacancy or casual vacancy in the office of any member of the Senate who is appointed under section 8(1)(a);

+(c) to recommend to the Senate suitable candidates for appointment by cooption under section 8(1)(i).

+(5) The fact that the Nominations Committee or the Senate has not recommended a person for appointment under section 8(1) does not prevent the person from being appointed or holding office under section 8(1).

+(6) The Nominations Committee may regulate its own procedure, but it must comply with any direction given by the Senate.

+[Section 9A inserted by No. 32 of 2016 s.
+136.]

 9. Terms of members

-(1) Subject to section 11, the term of office of a member of the Senate referred to in section 8(1)(a), (b), (c), (i) or (j) is 4 years from the date of the appointment or election of the member or the date the member is selected and coopted as a member.
+(1) Subject to section 11, the term of office of a member of the Senate referred to in section 8(1)(a) or (i) is 3 years from the date of the appointment of the member or the date the member is coopted as a member.

-(2) Subject to section 11, the terms of office of the members of the Senate referred to in section 8(1)(g) are —
+(2) Subject to section 11, the term of office of a member of the Senate referred to in section 8(1)(b), (c) or (h) is 3 years from the date their election takes effect.

-(a) one year from the date of the election of the member, in the case of one of the members; and

-(b) 2 years from the date of the election of the member, in the case of the other member.

-(3) Subject to section 11, the term of office of a member of the Senate referred to in section 8(1)(h) is one year from the date of the election of the member.
+(3) Subject to section 11, the term of office of a member of the Senate referred to in section 8(1)(g) is one year from the date their election takes effect.

-(4) A member of the Senate who has held office by election, appointment or selection and cooption for an initial term is eligible to hold office for a subsequent term or terms as long as any consecutive period of membership does not exceed 12 years.
+(4) A member of the Senate, other than a member referred to in section 8(1)(g), is not eligible to be reappointed or re-elected on the expiry of a third successive term of office until 12 months have elapsed after that expiry.

+(5) A member of the Senate referred to in section 8(1)(g) is not eligible for re-election more than once.

-(5) The Senate may increase the period mentioned in subsection (4) in the case of a particular member if the Senate is of the view that there are exceptional circumstances in that member’s case.
+(6) The Senate may, in the case of a particular member of the Senate, increase the number of successive terms that member may have under subsection (4) if the Senate is of the view that there are exceptional circumstances in that member’s case.

-[Section 9 inserted by No. 8 of 2005 s.
-52.]
+[Section 9 inserted by No. 32 of 2016 s.
+136.]